Monday, April 29, 2013

 (L: The Ladies of Picot Church meeting with the Ladies from Trinity.
 R: Praying with one of the widows the team visited on Wednesday.)

 But the highlight of the week just may have been Tuesday night.
 The church was full and an excitement filled the air.
 Outside the back door of the church a crowd was assembling.
-As picot5they gathered, they all had one thing in common.
+As they gathered, they all had one thing in common.
 They were all wearing their new cream colored choir robes.
 When the time came for them to sing, they entered the church and the team was thrilled to see them so proudly adorning their new robes.
 Each robe was a perfect fit.
 They filled the stage and they began to sing and in the same way their bodies filled the stage, their voices filled the church, as though a heavenly choir was present, so said the team.
 It was a beautiful, moving moment that I doubt those present will ever forget.

 All in a great visit with every activity encouraging and uplifting both the Haitian and American Churches, strengthening their partnerships and solidifying their lifelong commitment to one another.